ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 --- abstract

-The Conceptual Messages introduced by the RATS Architecture (RFC9334) are protocol-agnostic data units that are conveyed between RATS roles during remote attestation procedures.
+The Conceptual Messages introduced by the RATS architecture (RFC9334) are protocol-agnostic data units that are conveyed between RATS roles during remote attestation procedures.
 Conceptual Messages describe the meaning and function of such data units within RATS data flows without specifying a wire format, encoding, transport mechanism, or processing details.
 The initial set of Conceptual Messages is defined in Section 8 of RFC9334 and includes Evidence, Attestation Results, Endorsements, Reference Values, and Appraisal Policies.